 What will happen to my data at the end of the study?

 The members of our research team will analyse the data and write some papers and reports, including a summary for the general public.
 Our findings will be published and available through journal publications.
 You will not be identified from any report or publication placed in the public domain.
 We may wish to use quotes from your interview or our notes in a conference presentation, academic article or teaching session, but you would not be identifiable and do not have to agree to this.
-If you agree for us to use video clips or stills from your group consultation in presentations and publications, these will be pseudonymised and in pixelated format (we will apply a visual filter, remove names and mask voices).
+If you agree for us to use video clips or stills from your group consultation in presentations and publications, these will be pseudonymised and in pixelated format (we will apply a visual filter, remove names, and mask voices).
 If you are happy for this to happen, please indicate during the consent process.

 Can I change my mind about participating?